 • Single-piece molded lacing harness for a secure and durable hold

 • Tongue webbing (overlay) incorporated for proper control and stability of the tongue

 • Durable, tough and firm outsole to effectively handle and grab traction in rough terrain

-and you can tackle quite a bit out there.
 The GTX membrane makes the shoe waterproof so no problem there.
 If you so desire to hit the higher elevations and venture into the mountains, this shoe can take you there as well.
 The outsole profile allows traction through snow easily.
 However, I wouldn't recommend running any marathons in this shoe because the shoe is quite heavy.